kubeadapt/kubeadapt-helm/CONTRIBUTING.md

-# Contributing to KubeAdapt Helm Chart
+# Contributing to Kubeadapt Helm Chart

 This repository contains the Helm chart for deploying Kubeadapt.
-The chart is maintained by the KubeAdapt team and this guide outlines how users can report issues, suggest improvements, and interact with the project.
+The chart is maintained by the Kubeadapt team and this guide outlines how users can report issues, suggest improvements, and interact with the project.

 ## Issue Reporting